 Foods and supplements that increase the risk of ER-/PR- breast cancer

-The following foods have the potential to increase the risk of ER-/PR- breast cancer:
+The following foods have the potential to increase the risk of ER-/PR- breast cancer or its progression:

 - Bacon and other processed meats